Connecting to DynamoDB

 - Region: The hosting region for your Amazon Web Services.
 Available values are NORTHERNVIRGINIA, OREGON, NORTHERNCALIFORNIA, IRELAND, SINGAPORE, SYDNEY, TOKYO, and SAOPAULO.
 The default value is NORTHERNVIRGINIA.

-An example of the connection string:
+An example of a connection string:

 jdbc:dynamodb:Access Key=AKIAJH283HDH2932DQ;Secret Key=vG07bFgSmvfgsrdfgHsB6iQU/HVOqO9L9g;Domain=amazonaws.com;Region=OREGON;